hasham7861/take-home/README.md

 # React Developer Coding Challenge

-This is a coding challenge for prospective front-end and full-stack developer applicants applying to DemandHub.
+This is a coding challenge for prospective front-end and full-stack developer applicants.
 If you're unfamiliar with React, Facebook has put together a helpful tutorial that provides a quick introduction to the basics: https://reactjs.org/docs/hello-world.html

 ## Goal: